 Since your vision can be corrected in these ways, LASIK might not be considered medically necessary for people with astigmatism.(Learn more) As a result, your insurance plan (including Medicare) will probably not pay for your surgery.
 (Learn more)

 Supplemental insurance plans may help to cover some, but not all, of your surgery costs.
 (Learn more) The benefits of LASIK for astigmatism may outweigh the hassle of paying for care.
 (Learn more) Private financing options can help you spread out the cost of the surgery you'd like to have.
 (Learn more)

 How Does Astigmatism Develop?

 Health insurance is designed to provide a buffer between medical expenses and your pocketbook.
-When you're struggling with a sudden health issue, such as a broken leg or a pinched nerve, you can get the care you need without worrying that the cost of that care will plunge you into poverty.
-When you have a longstanding issue, such as diabetes, insurance helps to ensure that your medical bills won't overwhelm your budget.
+When you are struggling with a sudden health issue, such as a broken leg or a pinched nerve, you can get the care you need without worrying that the cost of that care will plunge you into poverty.
+When you have a longstanding issue, such as diabetes, insurance helps to ensure that your medical bills will not overwhelm your budget.